 Koh Tao Guide

-Snorkelling in Koh Tao
+Best Snorkelling Spots in Koh Tao

 Koh Tao has some of the best shallow-water marine life in Southeast Asia.
 Here are the spots worth visiting — from shark bays to turtle beaches.